Connectivity

 • Practical and sustainable alternatives to the private car will be promoted and encouraged.

-• The development is being designed to accommodate extensions to the existing bus services, Bus Rapid Transit (Sprint) and Demand Responsive Buses.
+• The development is being designed to accommodate extensions to the existing bus services, Bus Rapid Transit (Sprint) and Demand Responsive Buses, including through inclusion of a bus priority lane at the Calder Drive junction and in the form of bus only access along 2 sections of Fox Hollies Road within the site.

-• Bus stops will be provided in accessible locations, close to key community facilities and residential development.
+• Bus stops are being proposed along the primary and secondary roads within the site in accessible locations, close to key community facilities and residential development.

 • Bus services will connect the development to key retail, leisure, community, rail and employment services and facilities within the wider area, including in Sutton Coldfield Town Centre and Birmingham City Centre.